The Emerald Isle

 Set out for Dublin this morning, and visit the National Stud Farm, the center of Ireland’s horse racing industry.
 Mid-afternoon reach your hotel, located just outside Dublin.
 Tonight celebrate your Irish adventure at a farewell dinner.
 (B,D)

-Depart for the Dublin airport and your return flights to the U.S. (B)
+Transfer to the airport this morning for your flights to the U.S. (B)